How Meetniq uses and protects your information.

 We avoid collecting any information that we don't need to provide the service.
-You are welcome to use psuedonyms, and only give as much detail as you choose about yourself and your organisation.
+You are welcome to use pseudonyms, and only give as much detail as you choose about yourself and your organisation.

 We'll tell you if we change anything about how we use your information.

-- "Participant" and "coordinator" mean a person whose data is entered into Meetniq by the account holder.
+"Participant" and "Coordinator" mean a person whose data is entered into Meetniq by the account owner.

-- "You" means you, the account holder, or a participant associated with a Meetniq account.
+"You" means you, the account owner, or a participant associated with a Meetniq account.

 Information we collect about you

-- the fact of your involvement in the group or organisation,
+- the fact of your involvement in the organisation;

 - which meetings you attended (if your organisation records attendance),

-- information about your browser, and interractions you have with Meetniq (like when you logged in).
+- information about your browser, and interactions you have with Meetniq (like when you logged in).